tcarrel/school_work/README.md

 school_work
 ===========

-Code snippets from my coursework.
+Code snippets from my coursework and other small stand-along bits of code.